 Most wedding venues require a deposit to be paid immediately after booking.
 The remainder of the hire fee is payable on the day of the wedding.
 The venue hire fee includes many other costs of the wedding.
 Catering and entertainment, for example, are the biggest investments of the day.

 This is where wedding insurance is important.
 From the moment you start spending money on your wedding you should have a good wedding insurance policy in place.
 Wedding insurance doesn’t just cover financial losses incurred on the big day itself but can help protect any costs incurred in the run-up to your wedding including Wedding Dress cover, Wedding Rings and Transport cover, and importantly Failure of Suppliers cover.

-Cancellation Cover and Rearrangement Cover – Could help protect you from some of the significant costs that could be incurred if for instance, your venue was unable to hold your wedding reception due to damage to the venue or if perhaps an important supplier such as your caterer didn’t turn up on the day.
-The Cancellation Cover in your wedding insurance could even help with some irrecoverable costs, such as deposits, in the event that yourself or your partner were made redundant before your wedding day.
+Cancellation Cover and Rearrangement Cover – This could help protect you from some of the significant costs that could be incurred if for instance, your venue was unable to hold your wedding reception due to damage to the venue or if perhaps an important supplier such as your caterer didn’t turn up on the day.
+The Cancellation Cover in your wedding insurance could even help with some irrecoverable costs, such as deposits, in the event that you or your partner were made redundant before your wedding day.

 Personal Liability and optional Public Liability Cover – With a large number of people gathered together to celebrate with you on your wedding day, accidents can sometimes happen.
 In today’s litigious environment it is wise to protect yourself against the cost of civil claims, for example, accidental loss or damage to a 3rd party’s property at the Wedding or reception venue.
 Wedding insurance can help protect you against such costs.